 Gray Line Hop On Hop Off Tours

 Gray Line offers four different loops: Uptown, Downtown, Brooklyn and the Bronx, as well as a 2-hour Night Tour (not hop-on, hop-off).
 The Uptown loop travels from midtown up the Upper West Side into Harlem and back down via the Upper East Side along Fifth Avenue.
-The Downtown loop covers much of midtown Manhattan, including Rockefeller Center, Madison Square Garden and the Empire State Building, as well as downtown neighborhoods such as SoHo and Greenwich Village and attractions including the Statue of Liberty and 9/11 Memorial.
+The Downtown loop covers much of midtown Manhattan, including Rockefeller Center, Madison Square Garden, and the Empire State Building, as well as downtown neighborhoods such as SoHo and Greenwich Village and attractions including the Statue of Liberty and 9/11 Memorial.
 The Brooklyn loop starts in Lower Manhattan and crosses the Manhattan Bridge and includes stops through Brooklyn, including the Prospect Park Zoo, the Brooklyn Museum and the Brooklyn Promenade.
-The Night tour (which is not hop-on, hop-off) travels from Midtown Manhattan into Greenwich Village and the Lower East Side across... the Manhattan Bridge and into Brooklyn.
-Check out this map that highlights the various routes and stops (PDF).
+The Night tour (which is not hop-on, hop-off) travels from Midtown Manhattan into Greenwich Village and the Lower East Side across the Manhattan Bridge and into Brooklyn.

-There are a number of different pricing options if you choose Gray Line's buses, the most popular being the which is available for 48-or 72-hours.
-Adults are $59 and children 3-11 are $49 for 48 hours and $10 buys you an additional day's use of the buses.
-Children under 3 are free.
-For $120 ($104 for kids) you can purchase a , which includes 72 hours of bus use and admission to 3 different attractions of your choosing.
-Options include lots of popular museums, sightseeing cruises and even some meals near popular sights.
+There are double-decker different pricing options if you choose Gray Line's buses, the most popular being the which is available for 48-or 72-hours.
+Options include lots of popular museums, sightseeing cruises, and even some meals near double-decker sights.

 CitySights NY offers 5 different loops for visitors to explore.
 Their uptown loop circles Central Park, giving visitors a glimpse into both the Upper East and Upper West Sides.
 They have a Brooklyn loop and a Bronx loop, which allow visitors to explore these two areas in greater depth, as well as the typical Midtown and Downtown loops.
 Their Night tour lasts about 2.5 hours and travels from midtown into Brooklyn (this tour is a continuous one and you can't get on/off the bus).